 For this project, I have transformed, or restored (cracks, noses, ears etc.) 800 images of busts to make the 54 emperors of The Principate (27 BC to 285 AD).Print available here.
 July 2020 Filed under neural netAI2020new.
 Pompeii - Life and Death in a Roman Town ( Mary Beard ) Pompeii Live from the British Museum.
 An Interactive Map Shows Just How Many Roads Actually Lead to Rome.
 No one can give you exact directions to Milliarium Aureum (aka the Golden Milestone).

 Twenty-three lines of his Historia, the ancient world’s first great narrative history, are devoted to the intricate description of the construction of a “baris”.
 For centuries, scholars have argued over his account because there was no archaeological evidence that such ships ever existed.
 Now there is.
+A “fabulously preserved” wreck in the waters around the sunken port city of Thonis-Heracleion has revealed just how accurate the historian was.
+“It wasn’t until we discovered this wreck that we realised Herodotus was right,” said Dr Damian Robinson, director of Oxford University’s centre for maritime archaeology, which is publishing the excavation’s findings.
 Dr Estelle Lazer in Pompeii — Ancient History School.
 8 Women of Ancient Rome Who Had Serious Political Power.
 Committee Meeting and Mary Beard Lecture in Rome.
 On 8 February, the Holberg Committee met in Rome, and Committee member Mary Beard delivered a lecture at the Royal Norwegian Embassy.